AdrienVannson/doreisa-internship/report/report.typ

 ==== Evaluation

 We evaluate the two strategies on a cluster composed of 32 simulation nodes and one head node.
-Each simulation node generates 80 (TODO check) chunks of data per iteration.
+Each simulation node generates 40 very small chunks of data per iteration.
 The task consists of computing the mean of the Dask array.

-The task graph is a tree: leaf nodes are tasks computing the mean of each chunk, and inner nodes are tasks merging partial means together to compute the mean of a bigger block of the array (see @random-partitioning and @greedy-partitioning, squares correspond to chunks and circles to tasks).
+In this situation, the task graph is a tree: leaf nodes are tasks computing the mean of each chunk, and inner nodes are tasks merging partial means together to compute the mean of a bigger block of the array (see @random-partitioning and @greedy-partitioning, squares correspond to chunks and circles to tasks).

+#figure(
+    image("resources/exp-04-graph-partitioning.svg", width: 100%),
+    caption: [Performance impact of task graph partitioning], ) <graph-partitioning>

+@graph-partitioning shows the time taken to complete the analytics using each graph partitioning strategy.

+TODO analysis

+Since the partitioning does not determine the nodes executing each task, since the communication cost between the actors is small and since all the communications happen in parallel, one could have expected the choice of the graph partitioning strategy to have a relatively small impact on the performance as long as the subsets of the partition have comparable sizes.

+It is not completely clear why .
+Since the greedy partitioning algorithm works very well in real-life situations

 === Finding the bottleneck